tcollins6049/Technical-Documentation/README.md

 ```

 4. Now make another file, MolecularMass.java
-5. Copy and paste the code below into that file.
+5. Copy and paste the code below into that file or download the file MolecularMass.java from github.

 ```
 import java.util.Scanner;